-Researchers from the University of Sheffield are working with Israac, a local Somali community organisation to carry out a research project.
+Researchers from the University of Sheffield worked with Israac, a local Somali community organisation to carry out this research project.

 hear from Somali community members about their most important topics for brain health and dementia research